 The Center of Excellence for Appalachian Studies and Service was honored to be selected as one of the initial sites in 2018, with the Reece Museum serving as the “Welcome Hub” for visitors following the Pathways.
 The Center includes the Reece Museum, the Archives of Appalachia, the Regional Resources Institute, and the Institute for Appalachian Music and Culture.

-The Reece Museum displays a year-long exhibition in the designated Tennessee Music Pathways gallery.
+The Reece Museum displays a year-long exhibition in the designated Tennessee Music Pathways display in the B. Carroll Reece Classroom.
 Beginning with rotating exhibitions of select posters from the Archives through 2021, the Reece then exhibited Tune on my Memories: The Work & Play of Richard Blaustein in 2022.
-Currently the Tennessee Music Pathways gallery features Ballet in Appalachia: 75 Years of Bristol Ballet which opened in July 2023.
+Since then the Reece and displayed multiple Tennessee Music Pathways exhibitions, and currently has Rising Sun: The Musical Legacy of Clarence "Tom" Ashley exhibited.

 In addition to the music exhibitions, the gallery also features the Interactive Music Kiosk.
 The Interactive Music Kiosk, first unveiled in 2007, features three digital books created by ETSU faculty members Roy Andrade and Lee Bidgood.
 The third book, The Early History of Country Music in the Tri-Cities, was developed from a slideshow and script first written in 1982 by Dr. Richard Blaustein, the first director of the Center of Excellence for Appalachian Studies and Services.
 The book was co-authored by country music scholar Charles Wolfe through the Appalachian Outreach Program, an initiative of ETSU’s Archives of Appalachia.